notmyst33d/mediatek-developer-reference/src/kernel/audio.md

 - `Playback_3`/`DL3` - Isolated deep buffer fallback, used when `Playback_2` isn't available.
 - `Playback_12`/`DL12` - VoIP playback buffer.

+Even though these buffers have specific roles in Audio HAL, they are multipurpose and can be used for anything (e.g. `Playback_12` can be used for music playback).

 ## ALSA Controls
 ### Scenario
 - `deep_buffer_scenario` - Controls if route is using deep buffer or not.